Try one or more of these fun activities to do at the park with your family!

-Most national parks and many state parks have Jr. Ranger programs where the kids can complete some fun nature activities and earn a badge or certificate.
+Most national parks and many state parks have Jr. Ranger programs -- your kids can download or pick up a booklet, complete some fun nature activities during your visit and earn a badge or certificate.

 16. Explore the Trees

-Parks are a great places to explore a variety of trees and learn a little science.
+Parks are a great places to explore a variety of trees and learn a little science -- try this fun activity for Dendrochronology (the study of tree rings).
 You can view different types of leaves, tree seeds and talk about the various ways trees are used by animals.

 17. Just Play